JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

       to reopen Android Studio and Xcode following an update.
     * To run and debug Android applications on the current machine, you'll need to create a [virtual device in Android Studio](https://developer.android.com/studio/run/managing-avds#createavd).
-    * If you experience problems running an iOS project, on either a simulator or a real device, verify that you can run the embedded project in the `iosApp` folder from Xcode on this destination.
+    * If you experience problems running an iOS project on either a simulator or a real device, verify that you can run the embedded project in the `iosApp` folder from Xcode on this destination.
 Then restart Fleet.

 ## Getting started with Fleet

 When using Fleet, you can create a Multiplatform project by:

-* Creating a new project from scratch, using the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com/).
+* Creating a new project from scratch using the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com/).
 * Cloning an [existing Git repository](https://www.jetbrains.com/help/fleet/workspace.html#clone-project),
   using the **Clone from Git** option on the Fleet welcome screen.